 Are ceramic coatings the best option?
 What do you understand by the phrase, ‘ceramic car coatings’?
-There are a dozen ways you can improve the appearance of your car to make it look as though it is brand new.
+There are a dozen ways you can improve the appearance of your car to make it look as though it is brand new while protecting your car from the elements.
 From self-cleaning efforts to paint correction all the way to enhance the power of ceramic car coating, consumers have never missed out on these viable options.
-And lately, ceramic car coatings seem to be at the focal point for most consumers on the market today and we are going to find out why.
+And lately, ceramic car coatings seem to be at the focal point for most consumers on the market today when it comes to automotive paint protection in Melbourne as well as around the world, and we are going to find out why.

 The internet is awash with countless pictures and videos across nearly all social platforms, showing mud and dirty water being splashed all over the hood only to sheet off instantly, leaving no dirty marks.